 About one spoken language dies out every two weeks.
 Almost four thousand -- about half of all those spoken today -- will disappear entirely in the next century.
 It’s impossible for anyone to revive a dying language, but it is our duty to see that they are at the very least preserved.
 Terraling is a linguistics web application -- the development of which is the focus of this research project -- dedicated to the collection, preservation, and examination of the various linguistic properties that define a language.
 It is not a dictionary, and it does not store word-value pairs or direct translations.
 It is intended to be broader, to be a way for linguists to store and compare the defining semantic and syntactic properties of a language.
 These, of course, depend on the linguists who use it.

 The goal of this research project is not to create Terraling from scratch.
 It already exists, albeit with limited functionality.
 The goal of this research project is to develop Terraling further, and to introduce new features: some already planned, some that will arise from the needs of the linguists who use it.
-The dataset is also open-source, which means we don’t need in-house linguists to take advantage of this project -- we can draw on the knowledge of linguists everywhere to aid in the preservation of our languages.
+The system is designed so that linguists who are native or expert in a particular language L (and understand English) can enter data about L and then the system does inter-language comparisons. dataset is also open-source, which means we don’t need in-house linguists to take advantage of this project -- we can draw on the knowledge of linguists everywhere to aid in the preservation of our languages.

 (600) Provide sufficient background to contextualize your question or problem.
 An educated, non-expert reader should be able to fully understand your topic.
 Be sure to describe the significance of this research as well: e.g. How is it unique?
 Why is it important?
 What will it contribute to the field?
 Include references: